EIS-Bonn/Squerall/README.md

 Sparkall has 3 interfaces to (1) provide access configuration to data in the Data Lake, (2) map data to ontology terms and (3) query the mapped data.
 Refer to Sparkall-GUI repository here: [Sparkall-GUI](https://github.com/EIS-Bonn/sparkall-gui) for more information.

 ## Publication
-Sparkall is described in a paper ["Teach me to fish" Querying Semantic Data Lakes](https://www.researchgate.net/publication/322526357_%27Teach_me_to_fish%27_Querying_Semantic_Data_Lakes).
-The paper details all the building blocks and experiments conducted to demonstrate Sparkall's mertits.
+A preprint describing Sparkall can be found at ["Teach me to fish" Querying Semantic Data Lakes](https://www.researchgate.net/publication/322526357_%27Teach_me_to_fish%27_Querying_Semantic_Data_Lakes).
+The preprint details all the building blocks and show some experiments conducted to demonstrate Sparkall's mertits.

 ### Evaluation
-We provide the script, queries and docker for anyone who wants to try Sparkall on their own.
+We provide in this repository the code-source, queries and docker image for anyone who wants to try Sparkall on their own.
 Refer to the dedicated page: https://github.com/EIS-Bonn/sparkall/tree/master/evaluation

-'Teach me to fish' Querying Semantic Data Lakes.
-Available from: https://www.researchgate.net/publication/322526357_%27Teach_me_to_fish%27_Querying_Semantic_Data_Lakes [accessed Jan 21 2018].

-For more enquireis, contact me on: mami@cs.uni-bonn.de
+For any setup difficulties or other enquireis, please contact me on: mami@cs.uni-bonn.de

 License
 -------